-October 12, 2010
+October 26, 2010

 NSPE Senior Manager of Government Relations Sarah Ogden participated in an R&D Credit Coalition teleconference.
 Congress will attempt to pass a "tax extenders" bill, an annual authorization that provides tax cuts for businesses and includes the R&D credit, during a post-election, lame-duck session.
 The R&D tax credit expired on December 31, 2009.